Let’s look at the key reasons that are pushing Nikola Corporation (NKLA) to new highs - News Daemon

 Technical Analysis of Nikola Corporation (NKLA)

-Compared to the last year’s volume of 13.17 million, its volume of 8.28 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 67.86%.
-Additionally, its Average True Range was 0.26.
+Analysing the last 5-days average volume posted by the [Nikola Corporation, NKLA], we can find that recorded value of 7.34 million was lower than the volume posted last year of 13.05 million.
+As of the previous 9 days, the stock’s Stochastic %D was 10.88%.
+Additionally, its Average True Range was 0.22.

-At the time of writing, stock’s 50-day Moving Average is $3.05, while its 200-day Moving Average is $5.80.
-Nevertheless, the first resistance level for the watch stands at $2.85 in the near term.
-At $3.02, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $3.13.
-If the price goes on to break the first support level at $2.57, it is likely to go to the next support level at $2.46.
-Now, if the price goes above the second support level, the third support stands at $2.29.
+At the time of writing, stock’s 50-day Moving Average is $2.91, while its 200-day Moving Average is $5.67.
+Now, the first resistance to watch is $2.40.
+This is followed by the second major resistance level at $2.45.
+The third major resistance level sits at $2.52.
+If the price goes on to break the first support level at $2.28, it is likely to go to the next support level at $2.21.
+Now, if the price goes above the second support level, the third support stands at $2.16.

 Nikola Corporation (NASDAQ: NKLA) Key Stats